praxis-labs/external-interview-prompts/pokedex-builder/README.md

 Please refer to data set [here](pokedex.json).

 ## Displaying
-As a user, I should be able to see a list of Pokémon with the following attribute:
+As a user, I should be able to see a list of Pokémon with the following attributes:
 1. ID
 2. English Name
 3. Type